 There are some good value pre-pay offers which give you a dongle (a small device that connects to your computer for internet access) and a bundle of credit to get started.
 Provided you don’t use it for big downloads or hours of streaming video, a gigabyte or two should be more than sufficient, even if your fixed line takes several weeks to activate.

 Alternatively you might be able to get by using your mobile phone data.
 Some providers, such as Giff Gaff, allow you to switch between monthly allowances to suit your changing needs, so you might be able to temporarily go up to unlimited data on your phone.

 5. Look at alternatives to a Sky TV bundle

 If you’re fed up with forking out for channels that you never watch, why not stream your favourite television programmmes instead?
-Now TV, for example, offers a way for people to try Sky without getting tied into a long contract.
+Now, for example, offers a way for people to try Sky without getting tied into a long contract.
 You pick which channels you want, whether its movies, sports or television channels such as Sky Atlantic and Sky Living.
-It’s available online, or through one of the Now TV or Apple TV set top boxes, which also give users access to other catch-up TV services and various apps, making their TVs much smarter.
-Prices start at £6.99 a month, though vouchers for a month’s worth of viewing can be found on eBay for a fraction of the cost.
+It’s available online, or through one of the Now or Apple TV set top boxes, which also give users access to other catch-up TV services and various apps, making their TVs much smarter.

 6. Get in touch with your car insurer

-You must let your motor insurance provider know that you've moved house.
+You must let your car insurance provider know that you've moved house.
 If you don’t, you could find yourself with a policy that won’t pay out.